ABOUT ME

 Professional experience

-Alongside this, I also work in private practice with adults and adolescents, and as a clinical supervisor with arts therapists and other mental health practitioners.
-I collaborate with the MA in DMP at Roehampton University supervising students’ clinical placements.
+I currently work in private practice with adults and young adults, and as a clinical supervisor with arts therapists and other mental health practitioners.
+Alongside this, I plan and deliver workshops internationally and I am involved in different therapeutic and creative projects.

 Moving Pathways